 So the easy solution for this is to display the 'Last Updated/Modified Date' on your WordPress blog post articles, so that search engines will also consider that you have updated the post with new information and they'll display the 'updated' date on search results.

-Go to your theme editor, find single.php file, and there, instead of the normal php tag which shows the date, you'll be using this:
+Go to your theme editor, find single.php file, and there, search for your default normal PHP tag which shows the date, and replace that with this 'modified' code tag below:

 <?php the_modified_date(); ?>